biocommons/hgvs/doc/source/getting_started.rst

 -----------------------------

-Mapping variants between genomic (g.), transcript (c.), and protein (p.) sequences is performed by an instance of :py:class:`HGVSMapper`.
+Mapping variants between genomic (g.), transcript (c.), and protein (p.) sequences is performed by an instance of :py:class:`hgvs.hgvsmapper.HGVSMapper`.
 As with the parser, you need only one instance per session.

 Variant mapping and validation requires access to external data, specifically exon structures, transcript alignments, and protein accessions.
 Right now, the only source of this data is via the BDI and UTA sister projects.
-(If you want more information on the architecture of HGVS, BDI, and UTA, see :doc:`architecture.rst`.
+(If you want more information on the architecture of HGVS, BDI, and UTA, see :doc:`architecture`.
 However, you don't really need to understand the architecture to use HGVS.)

 First, connect to UTA via BDI: